beam-pyio/beam-pyio.github.io/content/blog/2024/firehose-pyio-intro/index.md

     )
 ```

 4. We can batch an element if it is not of the supported types.
-Note that, a new line character (`\n`) is appended to each record, and it is particularly useful for saving a CSV or Jsonline file to S3.
+Note that, a new line character (`\n`) is appended to each record, and it is particularly useful for saving a CSV or JSONLines file to S3.

 ```python
 def test_write_to_firehose_with_list_multilining(self):